 While all these approaches differ, they have at least one thing in common—they require a close look at your interconnected components, systems, and applications.
 That's because you cannot update one component in a legacy system ignoring all the others.

-One of the projects we enjoyed working on is RetailOps—a SaaS retail platform we’ve modernized.
+One of the projects we’ve modernized is the SaaS retail platform — RetailOps.
 We rewrote the iOS app from Cordova to Swift, finalized the app's features, and added new functionality.

 While our Design team completely changed the UI/UX design of the app.
 We used the right contrast color scheme to make the app accessible for any employee, including workers with low vision and color vision issues.

 Another example of legacy system modernization was an internal CRM software we worked on (the project’s under NDA).

 Initially, the CRM system was written in out-of-date PHP, and owners could not add new functionality and maintain the system, so we rewrote it from PHP to JS.